 “The Iliad“ (Gr: “Iliás“) is an epic poem by the ancient Greek poet Homer, which recounts some of the significant events of the final weeks of the Trojan War and the Greek siege of the city of Troy (which was also known as Ilion, Ilios or Ilium in ancient times).
 Written in the mid-8th Century BCE, “The Iliad” is usually considered to be the earliest work in the whole Western literary tradition, and one of the best known and loved stories of all time.

-Through its portayal of the epic subject matter of the Trojan War, the stirring scenes of bloody battle, the wrath of Achilles and the constant interventions of the gods, it explores themes of glory, wrath, homecoming and fate, and has provided subjects and stories for many other later Greek, Roman and Renaissance writings.
+Through its portrayal of the Trojan War, the stirring scenes of bloody battle, the wrath of Achilles and the constant interventions of the gods, it explores themes of glory, wrath, homecoming and fate.
+Moreover, the Homeric epic has provided subjects and stories for many other later Greek, Roman, and Renaissance writings.

 Synopsis – Iliad Summary

 The story covered in “The Iliad” begins nearly ten years into the siege of Troy by the Greek forces, led by Agamemnon, King of Mycenae.
 The Greeks are quarrelling about whether or not to return Chryseis, a Trojan captive of King Agamemnon, to her father, Chryses, a priest of Apollo.
 Agamemnon wins the argument and refuses to give her up and threatens to ransom the girl to her father.
 In turn, Chryses pleads Apollo to help him, so the offended god plagues the Greek camp with a pestilence.